Keller voters elect Ross McMullin as mayor

 Mayor Armin Mizani did not seek reelection and instead is running as a Republican for the House District 98 seat, following Rep. Giovanni Capriglione’s decision not to seek reelection.

-Former council member and real estate broker Tag Green is running for the mayor’s seat again after a failed attempt in 2020.
-Green ran on his experience as a council member, keeping taxes low and economic development.
+Green, a former council member and real estate broker, ran for mayor in 2020.
+He ran on his experience as a council member, keeping taxes low and economic development.
 As Keller reaches full build-out, Green wants to grow the local economy by attracting more daytime and weekend visitors to the city.

 Green’s Place 4 city council seat is up for special election since he stepped down to run for mayor.

-The third candidate, Ed Prem, is a military veteran who moved to Keller about eight years ago and has prior leadership experience in the military and at the National Security Agency.
+Prem, a military veteran, moved to Keller about eight years ago and has prior leadership experience in the military and at the National Security Agency.
 Prem ran on improving infrastructure, public safety, uniting the community and fiscal responsibility.

 Green addressed the controversy at a candidate forum that was held at Keller Town Hall on April 16.